‘The Bachelor’ Nick Viall Admits To Hiding Boners And Farting On Dates

 A photo posted by Corinne Olympios (@colympios) on

-Many of the contestants have gone to Nick with their concerns about Corinne but Nick finds other people’s opinions of his relationships to be “irrelevant.”
+Many of the contestants have gone to Nick with their concerns about Corinne, but Nick finds other people’s opinions of his relationships to be “irrelevant.”

 “I think when other people start saying: ‘Well, I don’t think you guys are right [for each other],’ you know, that’s not really [their] business.”